tvangundy/workspace/docs/runbooks/README.md

 3. **Follow step-by-step**: Each runbook provides detailed instructions from initial setup through final deployment

-4. **Reference the example**: Compare your implementation with the corresponding example in the `/examples/` folder to verify your deployment matches the reference implementation

-5. **Customize as needed**: Once you understand the pattern, adapt it to your specific requirements
+4. **Customize as needed**: Once you understand the pattern, adapt it to your specific requirements

 ## Tips for Success